FDA prepares to OK a second vaccine as average daily cases and deaths hit records - Local News 8

 After getting his shot, Pence said history will show this week’s vaccine rollout marked the beginning of the end of the pandemic, “but with cases rising across the country … we have a ways to go.”

-Also getting the vaccine earlier Friday morning on CNN were Dr. Valerie Montgomery Rice, dean of the Morehouse School of Medicine, and CNN chief medical correspondent Dr. Sanjay Gupta, at Atlanta’s Grady Memorial Hospital.
+Also getting the vaccine earlier Friday morning on CNN were Dr. Valerie Montgomery Rice, dean of the Morehouse Medical School, and CNN chief medical correspondent Dr. Sanjay Gupta, at Atlanta’s Grady Memorial Hospital.

 Montgomery Rice said she hoped her example, as a Black physician who followed the vaccine data and decided to get vaccinated, inspires confidence in others who may be wary of it, including minorities and even undecided health care workers.

+Hospitals in New York must notify state officials if they are three weeks away from reaching 85% of maximum capacity.
+So far, no hospital has, Gov. Andrew Cuomo said Friday.

+The state will shut down the economy in any areas where hospitals make such a report — but this is “totally avoidable” if New Yorkers heed distancing and masking guidelines, Cuomo said.

-Florida reported the highest number of daily new cases since mid-July.
+Florida, meanwhile, on Thursday reported the highest number of daily new cases since mid-July.
 Kentucky’s governor announced a record number of new deaths, saying it was “by far the most people that we’ve lost.”
-Pennsylvania’s health officials announced the state’s number of hospitalizations is double the peak in the spring, with more than 1,200 COVID-19 patients in the ICU.
+Pennsylvania’s health officials announced the state’s number of hospitalizations is double the peak in the spring, with more than 1,200 Covid-19 patients in the ICU.

 “We continue to hear of additional hospitals across the state that have few ICU beds left, or in some cases no ICU beds left,” Pennsylvania Secretary of Health Dr. Rachel Levine said Thursday.

-Hospitalizations are also up in New York City, the mayor announced, while the average of new cases is a number that “just keeps getting bigger and bigger.”
-And in Oregon, Gov. Kate Brown said hospitals remain “stretched to their limits” and extended her declaration of a state of emergency for COVID-19 for another two months, adding “these are the darkest days of this pandemic.”
+And in Oregon, Gov. Kate Brown said hospitals remain “stretched to their limits” and extended her declaration of a state of emergency for Covid-19 for another two months, adding “these are the darkest days of this pandemic.”

 But while many states are still battling a ferocious spread, others are loosening restrictions.